oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 protected against undetected modification.
 "Claims" here refers to both object properties (key-value pairs) as well as array elements.
-When issuing the SD-JWT to the Holder, the Issuer includes the cleartext counterparts of all hidden claims, the so-called Disclosures, outside the signed JWT itself.
+When issuing the SD-JWT to the Holder, the Issuer includes the cleartext counterparts of all hidden claims, the so-called Disclosures, as part of the SD-JWT but outside the signed payload of the JWT itself.

-The Holder decides which claims to disclose to a Verifier and includes the respective Disclosures in the SD-JWT to the Verifier.
+The Holder decides which claims to disclose to a particular Verifier and includes the respective Disclosures in the SD-JWT to that Verifier.
 The Verifier has to verify that all disclosed claim values were part of the original, Issuer-signed SD-JWT.
 The Verifier will not, however, learn any claim values not disclosed in the Disclosures.